\\\ Dog Beach Accidents updated summer 2022

 What Are the Most Common Beach Accidents For Dogs?

-Popular beaches may have several dog restricted zones to help overcrowding issues, where dogs are not allowed onto those particularly areas of the beach.
-These restrictions usually start 1st May, and last until 30 September each year, with some beaches starting as early as 1 April or Easter time.
+Popular beaches may have several dog-restricted zones to help overcrowding issues, where dogs are not allowed onto those particular areas of the beach.
+These restrictions usually start on 1st May, and last until 30 September each year, with some beaches starting as early as 1 April or Easter time.
+Local councils have details and maps of these on their websites for visitors to check and beach areas are marked with signage.
+Fines can be imposed for those not heeding to the regulations

 When you and your dog hit the beach, ensure you’re ready for eventualities before costly accidents happen.

-The Most Common Accidents Vets See In their Surgeries
+The Most Common Beach Accidents Vets See In their Surgeries

 Debris Left On Beaches